Fingerprint Scanners: What are the Different Types?

 There are many other biometric authentication methods, but the fingerprint scanner is now the most widely used biometric identification method.
 It offers many advantages and is easy for companies to implement and use.

-The following are the different types of fingerprint readers that are currently available on the market and vary considerably in both security and price:
+There are many different types of fingerprint scanners, from the way they work, their accuracy, security levels and cost.
+The following are the different types of fingerprint readers that are currently available on the market:

 Optical fingerprint scanners

-Optical fingerprint systems are the most widely used type of reader.
+Optical fingerprint scanners are the most widely used type of reader.
 With this method, light-emitting diodes create a digital sample of the fingerprint.
-During the use of the access control terminal, the employee places their finger on the scan area.
+During the use of the access control terminal, the individual places their finger on the scan area.

 An image of the fingerprint is then recorded and discarded, whilst the algorithm matches binary sequences against the stored binary template.
 This method is considered to be one of the most counterfeit-proof methods on the market.